react-toolbox/react-toolbox/components/snackbar/readme.md

 Snackbars provide lightweight feedback about an operation by showing a brief message at the bottom of the screen.
 Snackbars can contain an action.

-This component is themeable under the key `ToolboxSnackbar`.
-You can check the configuration variables directly in Github.

 <!-- example -->
 ```jsx
 import { Button, Snackbar } from 'react-toolbox';